dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 :::code language="javascript" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Angular/proxy.conf.js":::

 The preceding configuration proxies HTTP requests that start with `/api` to target the URL within the `services__weatherapi__1` environment variable.
-This environment variable is set by the .NET Aspire app host, and is used to resolve the "weatherapi" service endpoint.
+This environment variable is set by the .NET Aspire app host and is used to resolve the "weatherapi" service endpoint.

 The second update is the to the _package.json_ file.
 This file is used to configure the Angular client to run on a different port than the default port.
 This is achieved by using the `PORT` environment variable, and the `run-script-os` npm package to set the port.